As tourism brightens, Times Square hopes to regain luster

 Times Square has long stood as an emblem of New York’s hustle and bustle.
 But as Broadway theaters shut their doors and the city became an early epicenter of the global pandemic, 9 in 10 businesses in the area closed, according to a district civic group, The Times Square Alliance.

-Three-fourths of area businesses have since reopened, little by little, as Broadway shows began reopening to vaccinated-only audiences.
+Three-fourths of area businesses have since reopened, bit by bit, as Broadway shows began reopening to vaccinated-only audiences.

 Sam Vasili’s Shoe Repair reopened last month across 51st Street from the Gershwin Theater, where it had operated for three decades before a long pandemic closure.